duckdb/duckdb-web/docs/sql/samples.md

 > Avoid using Reservoir Sample with large sample sizes if possible.
 Reservoir sampling requires the entire sample to be materialized in memory.

 ### bernoulli
 Bernoulli sampling can only be used when a sampling percentage is specified.
 It is rather straightforward: every tuple in the underlying table is included with a chance equal to the specified percentage.
-As a result, bernoulli sampling can return a different number of tuples even if the same percentage is specified.
+As a result, Bernoulli sampling can return a different number of tuples even if the same percentage is specified.
 The amount of rows will generally be more or less equal to the specified percentage of the table, but there will be some variance.

-Because bernoulli sampling is completely independent (there is no shared state), there is no penalty for using bernoulli sampling together with multiple threads.
+Because Bernoulli sampling is completely independent (there is no shared state), there is no penalty for using Bernoulli sampling together with multiple threads.

 ### system
-System sampling is a variant of bernoulli sampling with one crucial difference: every *vector* is included with a chance equal to the sampling percentage.
+System sampling is a variant of Bernoulli sampling with one crucial difference: every *vector* is included with a chance equal to the sampling percentage.
 This is a form of cluster sampling.
-System sampling is more efficient than bernoulli sampling, as no per-tuple selections have to be performed.
-There is almost no extra overhead for using system sampling, whereas bernoulli sampling can add additional cost as it has to perform random number generation for every single tuple.
+System sampling is more efficient than Bernoulli sampling, as no per-tuple selections have to be performed.
+There is almost no extra overhead for using system sampling, whereas Bernoulli sampling can add additional cost as it has to perform random number generation for every single tuple.

 System sampling is not suitable for smaller data sets as the granularity of the sampling is on the order of ~1000 tuples.
 That means that if system sampling is used for small data sets (e.g., 100 rows) either all the data will be filtered out, or all the data will be included.